-- 30. The Court Registry will remain in contact with the referring court or tribunal throughout the proceedings, and will send it copies of all procedural documents and any requests for information or clarification deemed necessary in order for a useful reply to be given to the questions referred by that court or tribunal. - 31.
-At the end of the proceedings which, as a rule, comprise a written part and an oral part, the Court gives its ruling in the form of a judgment on the questions put by the referring court or tribunal.
-In some cases, however, the Court may find it necessary to rule on those questions without an oral part of the procedure, or even without seeking the written observations of the interested persons referred to in Article 23 of the Statute.
-That is the case, in particular, when the question referred for a preliminary ruling is identical to a question on which the Court has already ruled, or where the answer to such a question may be clearly deduced from existing case-law or admits of no reasonable doubt.
-In such cases, the Court will, on the basis of Article 99 of its Rules of Procedure, rule expeditiously on the question put, by a reasoned order which has the same scope and the same binding force as a judgment. - 32.
-After the judgment has been delivered or the order closing the proceedings has been signed, the Registry will send the Court's decision to the referring court or tribunal, which is requested to inform the Court of the action taken upon that decision in the case in the main proceedings.
-The final decision of the referring court or tribunal must be sent, with an express reference to the case number of the case before the Court, to the following address: Follow-up-DDP@curia.europa.eu.
+- 35. The Registry of the Court of Justice or the Registry of the General Court will remain in contact with the referring court or tribunal throughout the proceedings, and will send it copies of all procedural documents and any requests for information or clarification deemed necessary in order for a useful reply to be given to the questions referred by that court or tribunal. - 36.
+At the end of the proceedings which, as a rule, comprise a written part and an oral part, the Court of Justice or the General Court gives its ruling in the form of a judgment on the questions submitted by the referring court or tribunal.
+In some cases, however, the Court of Justice and the General Court may find it necessary to rule on those questions without an oral part of the procedure, or even without seeking the written observations of the interested persons referred to in Article 23 of the Statute.
+That is the case, in particular, when the question referred for a preliminary ruling is identical to a question on which the Court of Justice or the General Court has already ruled, or where the answer to such a question may be clearly deduced from existing case-law or admits of no reasonable doubt.
+In such cases, the Court of Justice or the General Court will, on the basis, respectively, of Article 99 or Article 226 of their Rules of Procedure, rule expeditiously on the question referred, by a reasoned order which has the same scope and the same binding force as a judgment. - 37.
+After the judgment has been delivered or the order closing the proceedings has been signed, the Registry of the relevant court will send the decision closing the proceedings to the referring court or tribunal.
+Unlike judgments and orders of the Court of Justice, judgments and orders of the General Court take effect as provided in the second paragraph of Article 62b of the Statute.
+The referring court or tribunal is requested to inform, as the case may be, the Court of Justice or the General Court of the action taken upon that decision in the case in the main proceedings.
+The referring court or tribunal is required to send its final decision, expressly mentioning the case number of the case before the Court of Justice or the General Court, to the following address: Follow-up-DDP@curia.europa.eu.